As Russia presses assault, Ukraine given possible path to EU

 Russia pressed its offensive there Friday, leaving desperate residents struggling to make sense of what the future holds for them.

 “We are old people, we do not have a place to go.
-Where will I go?” asked Vira Miedientseva, one of the elderly residents grappling with the aftermath of an attack Thursday in Lysychansk, which lies just across the river from Sievierodonetsk, a key focus of battles in recent weeks that Russians have nearly captured.
+Where will I go?” asked Vira Miedientseva, one of the elderly residents grappling with the aftermath of an attack Thursday in Lysychansk, which lies just across the river from Sievierodonetsk, where a key battle is raging.

 In other developments: